wol-fi/volfi/README.md

 ## Caveats

 - This is a research kernel, not a global replacement for LetsBeRational.
 - The comparison is domain-specific.
+The randomized tests were conducted over delta values from 0.01 to 0.99 and total implied volatility values from 0.01 to 2.0.
 - Timings vary across machines, compilers, libm implementations, and host scheduling.
 - The current implementation targets GCC/Clang-like compilers.